Azure/mlops-v2/QUICKSTART.md

    ![Github Use Template](./images/gh-usethistemplate.png)

-   After clicking the button you'll choose your github account/org and enter a repository name, optionally a description and finally click on "Create Repository from template'".
+   After clicking the button you'll choose your github account/org and enter a repository name "MLOps-Test", optionally a description and finally click on "Create Repository from template'".

    ![Github Create new Repo](./images/gh-createnewrepo.png)